Review: Dewar’s Founders Reserve 18 Years Old and Signature

 Here’s a look at two new releases from one of the Scotch world’s biggest blenders.

+Dewar’s Founders Reserve 18 Years Old – Just about the top of the line of the Dewar’s blended whisky stable, the brand new Dewar’s Founders Reserve 18 Years Old is a blend of some refinement.
 Gentle and easygoing, this medium gold blend offers enticing honey and caramel entry points, with a mild, nutty body.
 The finish is surprisingly long, with a modicum of heat and a pleasant sweetness.
 It’s surprisingly simple, but well balanced.
-Though frankly, I’d recommend the Dewar’s 12 Year Special Reserve (at about a third of the price) for everyday drinking.
+Though frankly, I’d recommend the Dewar’s Special Reserve 12 Years Old (at about a third of the price) for everyday drinking.
 80 proof.
 B+ / $75 [BUY IT NOW FROM CASKERS]